-Android 10 has officially been released by Google, and it’s quickly landed on Pixel devices, and even the Redmi K20 series.
+Android 10 has officially been released by Google, and it’s quickly landed on Pixel devices, and several other phones.
 Between privacy-related tweaks, a rebrand, and long-overdue features, it’s clear that Google has been very busy with this one.
 So what are the standout Android 10 features worth knowing?
 Read on and find out?

 A dark mode (finally!)

 Google has experimented with a system-wide dark mode for some time now, but the company has finally made it official with Android 10.

 Dark mode can be activated via a quick-tile setting or when you activate the battery saver option.
 Furthermore, a screenshot shared by Google (seen above) shows that dark mode will also affect Google Podcasts, Photos, and Search.